-- 7.8.1 An insolvency practitioner recognised under Regulation 7.1 or 7.2 shall, at least once in each six (6) month period after the date upon which he is first appointed to hold office in a case or such other period as the Registrar may direct, submit the following information and statements to his recognised professional body: - (a) the information submitted to a surety in any cover schedule related to that period; - (b) where no cover schedule is submitted in relation to that period, a statement either that there are no relevant particulars to be supplied or, as the case may be, that it is not practicable to supply particulars in relation to any appointments during that period; and - (c) a statement identifying any case in respect of which he has been granted his release or discharge. - 7.8.2 An insolvency practitioner recognised under Regulation 7.3, shall submit the information and statements required under Regulation 7.8.1 to the Registrar, at least once in each six (6) month period after the date upon which he is first appointed to hold office in a case.
+- 7.8.1 Every insolvency practitioner shall submit to his authorising body not later than twenty (20) days after the end of each month during which he holds office in a case: - (a) the information submitted to a surety in any cover schedule related to that month; - (b) where no cover schedule is submitted in relation to the month, a statement either that there are no relevant particulars to be supplied or, as the case may be, that it is not practicable to supply particulars in relation to any appointments taken in that month; and - (c) a statement identifying any case in respect of which he has been granted his release or discharge. - 7.8.2 In this regulation "authorising body" means in relation to an insolvency practitioner: - (a) any professional body recognised under Regulation 7.1 of which he is a member and the rules of membership of which entitle him to act as an insolvency practitioner; or - (b) any competent authority by whom he is authorised to act as an insolvency practitioner pursuant to these Regulations.